AwesomeController/serious-business/kickstarter/README.md

 ### $85
 One deliciously-Green Awesome Controller.
-Free shipping to USA.

-We will ship you a gorgeously-designed, fully-functional, envy-causing Awesome Controller.
+You get a gorgeously-designed, fully-functional, envy-causing Awesome Controller.
 You will love it,